glathoud/ct.js/README.md

 Main goals:
  * **Lightweight** dynamic transpilation of a few selected ECMAScript features for older browsers like IE11.
  * Easy dynamic generation of performant math and/or repetitive code, where needed (don't abuse...).
- * Static transformation, i.e. `ct.js` may easily be integrated into a build system.
+ * Build-time transformation, i.e. `ct.js` may easily be integrated into a build system.

 Contents:
  * Minimalistic implementation: [ct.js](ct.js)